I can’t do it all: Reflections on 2108

 In 2019, I want to continue my own growth to improve my health and confidence.
 I want to come into my own voice, both professionally and personally.
 And that means keeping my values on my calendar.
 The more time I spend deeply tuning into my own self, the more clarity I get on what I need, as well as what my patients need, and what my students need.
 Simply put, I’m more productive when I feel more in balance—everyone is, really.

-Overall, I’m so grateful with for the life I’ve created for myself here in Oregon.
+Overall, I’m so grateful for the life I’ve created for myself here in Oregon.
 No life is perfect.
 We’re all human, all perfectly imperfect.
 There are always areas to pay more attention and strive to improve.